nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ##### A2Pay Direct Endpoint

-In order to comply with the eIDAS 2.0 regulation with respect to SCA, a PSP is already obliged to support the [Basic PaymentAuth flow](#direct-payment-flow), which uses the `direct_post` endpoint defined by OpenID4VP, Section 7.2[^openid4vp] as it is required by the HAIP[^openid4vc_hip].
+Assuming a PSP is obliged to support the [Basic PaymentAuth flow](#direct-payment-flow) to comply with the eIDAS 2.0 regulation with respect to SCA, they must support the `direct_post` endpoint defined by OpenID4VP, Section 7.2[^openid4vp] as it is required by the HAIP[^openid4vc_hip].
 A2Pay Direct extends this endpoint for the `direct_post` mode to support a [Payment Authorization Object](#payment-authorization-object) besides the Authorization Response Object as payload in order to simplify implementation efforts for PSPs.

-In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `init-url` property within the A2Pay during registration.
+In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `init-url` property within the A2Pay during [registration](#registration).
 The value must be the URL a PSP' can use to send the Payment Authorization Object to.

 Details for this endpoint are described in the [A2Pay API specification](eudi-payment-api.yml)

 ###### Payment Authorization Object
 The Payment Authorization Object is defined as a JWT according to [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519) having the following claims:

-* `payment-request` REQUIRED: Original payment request according to [payment-request-schema.json](payment-request-schema.json)
+* `payment-request` REQUIRED: Original base64url encoded transaction data object of the [payment request](payment-request-schema.json) as it was included in the authorization request.
 * `transaction_data_hashes_alg` OPTIONAL: String representing the hash algorithm identifier used to calculate the hash of the payment request.
 "Hash Name String" column in the [IANA "Named Information Hash Algorithm"](https://www.iana.org/assignments/named-information/named-information.xhtml).
 Default value is `sha-256`.
 * `a2pay` REQUIRED: A2Pay' as base64 URL encoded SD-JWT containing the matching hash of the payment request given in `payment-request` claim within the key-binding JWT (see OpenID4VP section B4.5 [^openid4vp]).